reps in reserve and intensity

 An important point to understand is that beginners will gain strength and build muscle even when training some way from failure, simply because they are in an untrained state and will respond well to any new stimulus.
 At this stage, technique and learning basic movement patterns should be the main focus, and progression should be easy, adding weight and/or reps each week.

 For individuals towards the end of the beginner stage, it may be worth testing out where their true failure is for certain exercises allowing them to better understand RIR and start implementing it into their training.
 A simple way to do this is to perform a repetition maximum test.
-Simply select an exercise which can be performed with good technique and a high degree of effort, and take a set to complete muscular failure.
+Simply select an exercise that can be performed with good technique and a high degree of effort, and take a set to complete muscular failure.

 Once the maximum number of reps is known, an individual can experiment with taking sets to 1, 2, and 3 reps from their maximum rep number to see what different RIR’s feel like.
 This should be performed under supervision if using free weights and we recommend a full recovery period of at least 5 minutes after the initial failure set or testing the different RIR’s on a separate day.